Blake-Madden/i18n-check/README.md

 Open "gui/CMakeLists.txt" in Visual Studio, setting the *CMake* setting's configuration type to "Release" for a release build.

-After building, "i18n-gui" will be available in the "bin" folder.
+After building, "cuneiform" will be available in the "bin" folder.

 # GitHub Action